Buhari explains why he hates restructuring

 President Buhari has explained why he is not a fan of restructuring.

-Nigeria currently has six geopolitical zones and runs a federal system of government in which too much power is concentrated at the center—Abuja.
+Nigeria currently has six geopolitical zones and runs a federal system of government in which too much power is concentrated in the center—Abuja.

 The local governments exist only in name and have to make do with the crumbs falling from the coffers of the State governments.